 Coaching is a Designed Alliance.

-Leverage this for structure, challenge, focus, and accountability for you to achieve more than you can on your own.
+Leverage this for structure, challenge, focus, and accountability to achieve more than you can.

-It is an alliance because the power comes from the working relationship you form with your Coach.
-It is designed so that each relationship is customized to fit the coachee’s needs and agenda.
-Coaching is for anyone determined to be better and want more from work and life.
+It is an alliance because the power comes from your working relationship with your Coach.
+Each relationship is customized to fit the coachee’s needs and agenda.
+Coaching is for anyone determined to be better and wants more from work and life.
 Coaching provides the support and strategic perspective necessary for elite-level performance.

 Commitment to be brutally honest with yourself.

-What is your level of commitment, and what are you committing to.
+What is your level of commitment?
 What is at stake for you?
-What are you willing to invest in getting what you want?
+What are you willing to invest in to get what you want?
 This choice will be different for each person.
-The clearer you can be about your commitment to coaching, both with yourself and your Coach, the higher the level of return you will receive.
-Declare your level of commitment and what you are committed to with your coach.
+The clearer you can be about your commitment to coaching, both with yourself and your Coach, the higher the return you will receive.
+Declare your level of dedication and what you are committed to with your coach.

 Customize the Relationship.
 Let your Coach know what you want from them.

 Tell your Coach how they can give you feedback most effectively.
 Let your Coach know where you want to focus, what support you want, what you want to be held accountable for, and how to challenge you for your success.
 Ask your Coach to be rigorously honest with you.
 Let your Coach know how they can most effectively work with you.
 Design your relationship with your Coach so that it works for you.
 Continue the design process as your relationship evolves.

 The more you take responsibility for setting the agenda, the more you will get from your coaching.

 Come to your meetings prepared with a topic.
 You are the expert in your work and life.
 Your Coach is there to help you play a bigger game.
 Your Coach is different from a consultant who gives you answers or tells you what to do.
 Instead, they facilitate your learning, provide perspective, and help you develop yourself.
 It is your responsibility to lay out the playing field.